PovedaAqui/alpha-frontend/README.md

-Bookverse is a NFT marketplace wanting to be an user first and decentralized version of Amazon Kindle.
+Bookverse is an NFT marketplace where users will be able to buy, collect, and resold digital books.
+We want to be a decentralized version of Amazon Kindle and help to onboard authors, publishers and lectors to web3.